 You're subject to the local laws and penalties, of Trinidad and Tobago, including those that appear harsh by Australian standards.
-If you're arrested or jailed, the Australian Government will do what it can to help you under our
+Research laws before travelling, especially for an extended stay.

 Penalties for some serious crimes, including murder and treason, include the death penalty.